 For example, Rs.
 'X' may be charged from an MSO and Rs.
 'Y' may be charged from a DTH service provider.
-However, only Rs.
-'X' will be chargeable from another MSO and Rs.
+However, Rs.
+'X' will only be chargeable from another MSO and Rs.
 'Y' from another DTH service provider.

-- 45. Further, in the current scenario where digitization of the cable industry is to be implemented throughout the country by December 31, 2014 the broadcaster will have all the pertinent information about the end-subscriber/consumer base of an MSO/LCO and the pay channels belonging to it subscribed by the end-subscribers/consumers and thereby transparency would be prevalent when the aggregate payment is made by the MSO/LCO to the broadcaster. - 46.
-Furthermore, there should be a 'fixed revenue sharing model' as was prescribed for CAS, where a certain percentage of the a-la-carte price paid by the end-subscriber/consumer will be shared between the broadcaster and the other players in the supply chain.
+45. Further, in the current scenario where digitization of the cable industry is to be implemented throughout the country by, the broadcaster will have all the pertinent information about the end-subscriber/consumer base of an MSO/LCO and the pay channels belonging to it subscribed by the end-subscribers/consumers and thereby transparency would be prevalent when the aggregate payment is made by the MSO/LCO to the broadcaster.

-For example, if Rs.
-5 is paid as the a-la-carte price for a pay channel by the end-subscriber/consumer, then 40% of Rs.
+- 46. Furthermore, there should be a 'fixed revenue sharing model' as was prescribed for CAS, where a certain percentage of the a-la-carte price paid by the end-subscriber/consumer will be shared between the broadcaster and the other players in the supply chain. - For example, if Rs.
+5 is paid as the a-la-carte price of a pay channel by the end-subscriber/consumer, then 40% of Rs.
 5 i.e. Rs.
-2 shall go to the broadcaster, 30% i.e. Rs.
-1.50 will go to the MSO and 30% i.e. Rs.
-1.50 will go to the LCO.

-47. It is further pertinent to point out the fixation of upper ceiling limit on the price of pay channels and fixation of the revenue sharing model, shall do away with the situation where unfair and discriminatory charges could be demanded by the broadcasters from the other players in the supply chain.
+2 shall go to the broadcaster, 35% i.e. Rs.
+1.75 will go to the MSO and 25% i.e. Rs.
+1.25 will go to the LCO.
+This model was very successful and it was agreed between all the players during CAS regime, the broadcaster, MSO, LCO & even TRAI & I & B ministry, even the consumer forum had endorse this system. - 47.
+It is further pertinent to point out the fixation of upper ceiling limit on the price of pay channels and fixation of the revenue sharing model, shall do away with the situation where unfair and discriminatory charges could be demanded by the broadcasters from the other players in the supply chain.